Classification: Tyrosine Kinase Inhibitor

 Ponatinib is a tyrosine kinase inhibitor.
 It works by blocking proteins that cause the rapid growth of certain types of leukemia cells.
 This helps the bone marrow to start making normal blood cells again.

 Ponatinib comes as a tablet to take by mouth.
 It is usually taken once a day, with or without food.
 Take ponatinib at around the same time every day.
-Swallow the tablets whole, do not crush or break ponatinib tablets.
+Swallow the tablets whole, do not crush, chew, or break ponatinib tablets.
 If you miss a dose, take the next dose at the regular time and do not take 2 doses to make up for the missed dose.

-Ponatinib is broken down in the body by an enzyme called CYP3A4, which is affected by certain foods and medications.
-These foods and medications should be avoided while taking bosutinib and include: grapefruit, grapefruit juice, dexamethasone, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
+The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
+These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 There are a number of things you can do to manage the side effects of Ponatinib.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
-Let your doctor or nurse know if you have any excess bruising or bleeding, including nosebleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

 This medication can cause high blood pressure.
 Your oncology provider will check your blood pressure regularly while on this therapy.
 Notify your provider if you develop headaches, dizziness, chest pain or shortness of breath.

 Ponatinib can cause heart failure, irregular heartbeats and heart attack.
-If you develop chest pain, dizziness or lightheadedness, palpitations, feel short of breath or feel your heart beating irregularly, you should seek medical assistance right away.
+If you develop chest pain, dizziness or lightheadedness, palpitations, feel short of breath, or feel your heart beating irregularly, you should seek medical assistance right away.

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

-While on cancer treatment you may need to adjust your schedule to manage fatigue.
+Fatigue is very common during cancer treatment and is an overwhelming feeling of exhaustion that is not usually relieved by rest.
+While on cancer treatment, and for a period after, you may need to adjust your schedule to manage fatigue.
 Plan times to rest during the day and conserve energy for more important activities.
 Exercise can help combat fatigue; a simple daily walk with a friend can help.
-Talk to your healthcare team and see OncoLink's section on fatigue for helpful tips on dealing with this side effect.
+Talk to your healthcare team for helpful tips on dealing with this side effect.

 Studies did not evaluate wound healing with ponatinib, but other medications in the same category do affect wound healing.
-Therefore, the manufacturer recommends stopping the medication at least 1 week before any surgical procedure and possibly not restart until there is adequate wound healing.
+Therefore, the manufacturer recommends stopping the medication at least 1 week before any surgical procedure and possibly not restarting until there is adequate wound healing.

 This medication can affect your pancreas and your oncology provider will monitor for this problem with blood tests.
-Let your provider know if you have a history of pancreatitis or excessive alcohol use or if you develop abdominal pain or nausea and vomiting.
+Let your provider know if you have a history of pancreatitis or excessive alcohol use, or if you develop abdominal pain or nausea and vomiting.